-The purpose of this assignment is to become more familiar with bit-level representations of the integral data types and their bit-level operations.
+The purpose of this assignment is to become more familiar with bit-level representations of integers and floating point numbers.
 You'll do this by solving a series of programming "puzzles."
 Many of these puzzles are quite artificial, but you'll find yourself thinking much more about bits in working your way through them.